-OK, so practice might not get you to Carnagie Hall, but it will make you a better shooter.
+OK, so practice might not get you to Carnegie Hall, but it will make you a better shooter.

 Let’s talk about dry fire training, a method that many of the world’s best shooters still use daily to keep their skills honed to razor sharpness.
 Many championship shooters are relentless in their training both on and off the range.
-Being at the highest professional levels has many advantages that neither you, nor I have at our disposal.
+Being at the highest professional level has many advantages that neither you nor I have at our disposal.

 For the rest of us with limited funds, time, and range access who still want to get good/better, there’s always Dry Fire Training.
 It has many useful purposes that can improve your shooting and overall skills.
 It doesn’t cost much (if anything), and you can do it without ever having to leave the comfort of your own home.

 At this point I’d like to stress that when you do this, PLEASE be sure your firearms are unloaded, (check it twice, maybe 3 times) it’s best to remove any live ammunition from the room you’re practicing in, and even though you’ve gone through the above steps be sure of your target and beyond.

 There are quite a few things you can improve on by using dry fire, here’s just a few.

 - Safe and effective gun handling.

 - Drawing your weapon from your carry holster, gaining speed in clearing the holster and getting your weapon out without snags or interference.